erisemberg/CoV-immune/README.md

 # Data analysis

-Perform variance component analysis on a high-performance computing cluster using SLURM (requests enough CPUs to run in parallel by trait):
+Perform variance component analysis on a high-performance computing (HPC) cluster using SLURM (requests enough CPUs to run in parallel by trait):

 ```
 sbatch var_comp.sh